thenetcircle/data-misc-tools/README.md

 It will run at one minute interval periodically and detect the change of scala source, change of code will trigger scala interpreter to compile and update the ongoing scala function.

-Basically a timer to run spark jobs without compiling, stop, restart spark process.
+Basically a timer to run spark jobs without compiling, stopping, deploying, restarting spark process.

+Add support to run hive sql script files stored on HDFS

+I reuse the Hive Beeline instance and replace the input/output stream so that the spark runner can mimic beeline to run hive sql script, combined with my hive UDF, Addition to Hive ability to load data from hdfs files, It is also capable of:
+1. loading data from http
+2. sending data to http
+3. pulling data from kafka according to time window (require support of [kafka_2.11-0.11.0.0](https://kafka.apache.org/0100/javadoc/index.html?org/apache/kafka/connect/data/Timestamp.html))
+4. push data to kafka
+5. read/set key/values to redis

-To do, will add support for java/python/sql source file
+To do, will add support for java/python source file

 ## 2. Hive functions